openvinotoolkit/openvino_tensorflow/examples/README.md

 ## Demos showcased in the examples

-* Classification demo uses Google's Inception v3 model to classify a given image, video, directory of images and camera input.
+* Classification demo uses Google's Inception v3 model to classify a given image, video, directory of images or camera input.
-* Object detection demo uses YOLOv3 darknet model to detect objects in a given image, video, directory of images and camera input.
+* Object detection demo uses YOLOv3 darknet model to detect objects in a given image, video, directory of images or camera input.

 ## Setup for the examples